danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 registered for that MIME type may inspect the file further and do a second layer of dispatch based on its contents/layout.

-## Managing a Variety of Return Types
+## Managing a variety of return types

 Is it possible to standardize one return type for `read()`?
 It seems that the Reader protocol would need to support at least tabular and non-tabular data: